Tips to make reading sex ed books to kids super easy

 How to read the book with your child

-The first couple of times, just read the book with your child.
-Don’t ask questions, or embellish the story, or point out different things in the pictures – just read the words and turn the pages.
+The first couple of times just read the book with your child.
+Don’t ask questions, embellish the story, or highlight different things in the pictures – just read the words and turn the pages.

 If a section makes you uncomfortable, just turn those pages quicker.
-Remember, they aren’t noticing your response to the book – they are just listening to you read the book out loud to them.
+Remember, they aren’t noticing your response to the book; they are just listening to you read it out loud.

 What if they ask a question?